 - Lay banana stalks in the saucepan and add water.

 - Place in pan and insulate with banana leaves.
 Ensure that envelopes do not sit on the saucepan floor and are not immersed in water – you could place a few cut banana stems at the bottom.

 - Steam for three hours, and have a lovely meal.

-Christmas Thoughts from Uganda from Kabiza Wilderness Safaris from the Pearl of Africa – Uganda.
-We hope to see you in 2018 and introduce you to its Prmates, Widlife, Stunning Scenery and most of all to its People and their Culture…Merry Christmas from us all.
+From Kabiza Wilderness Safaris from the Pearl of Africa – Uganda, Christmas Thoughts from Uganda.
+We hope to see you this year and introduce you to its Primates, Wildlife, Stunning Scenery, and its People and their Culture…Merry Christmas from us all.